With Dual Diagnosis Treatment

 Call (855) 209-0799 to get 24/7 help with dual diagnosis treatment.

 Peak Wellness Center Platte County Clinic is a mental health treatment center in Wheatland, WY, located at 1954 West Mariposa Parkway, 82201 zip code area.
-Peak Wellness Center Platte County Clinic provides outpatient treatment and telemedicine/telehealth.
-Peak Wellness Center Platte County Clinic offers activity therapy, cognitive behavioral therapy and integrated dual diagnosis disorder treatment to seniors 65 or older, young adults and adults.
+Peak Wellness Center Platte County Clinic provides telemedicine/telehealth and outpatient treatment.
+Peak Wellness Center Platte County Clinic offers couples/family therapy, psychotropic medication and dialectical behavior therapy to children / adolescents, seniors 65 or older and adults.
 Peak Wellness Center Platte County Clinic also supports people with serious mental illness, children/adolescents with serious emotional disturbance and people with PTSD.
-Additional services at Peak Wellness Center Platte County Clinic consist of intensive case management, mentoring/peer support/consumer-run services and family psychoeducation.
+Additional services at Peak Wellness Center Platte County Clinic consist of education services, illness management and recovery and case management.

 Learn MorePeak Wellness Center Goshen County Clinic is a mental health clinic in Torrington, Wyoming, located at 501 Albany Avenue, 82240.
 Peak Wellness Center Goshen County Clinic offers telemedicine/telehealth and outpatient treatment.
-Peak Wellness Center Goshen County Clinic provides group therapy, integrated dual diagnosis disorder treatment and couples/family therapy to children / adolescents, seniors 65 or older and young adults.
-Peak Wellness Center Goshen County Clinic also supports people with PTSD, people with serious mental illness and children/adolescents with serious emotional disturbance.
-Some other services provided by Peak Wellness Center Goshen County Clinic include family psychoeducation, supported housing and court-ordered outpatient treatment.
+Peak Wellness Center Goshen County Clinic provides couples/family therapy, individual psychotherapy and activity therapy to adults, young adults and children / adolescents.
+Peak Wellness Center Goshen County Clinic also supports people requiring dual diagnosis treatment, people with PTSD and people with serious mental illness.
+Some other services provided by Peak Wellness Center Goshen County Clinic include psychosocial rehabilitation services, supported housing and case management.

 Learn MoreSolutions For Life Formerly Eastern Wyoming Mhc is a mental health facility in Douglas, WY, located at 1841 Madora Avenue, in the 82633 zip code.
 Solutions For Life Formerly Eastern Wyoming Mhc provides telemedicine/telehealth and outpatient treatment.
-Solutions For Life Formerly Eastern Wyoming Mhc provides activity therapy, cognitive behavioral therapy and behavior modification to adults, children / adolescents and seniors 65 or older.
-Solutions For Life Formerly Eastern Wyoming Mhc also supports children/adolescents with serious emotional disturbance, LGBT and people requiring dual diagnosis treatment.
-Some other services available at Solutions For Life Formerly Eastern Wyoming Mhc include family psychoeducation, supported employment and diet and exercise counseling.
+Solutions For Life Formerly Eastern Wyoming Mhc provides group therapy, cognitive behavioral therapy and integrated dual diagnosis disorder treatment to adults, seniors 65 or older and children / adolescents.
+Solutions For Life Formerly Eastern Wyoming Mhc also supports clients referred from the court/judicial system, LGBT and people with serious mental illness.
+Some other services available at Solutions For Life Formerly Eastern Wyoming Mhc include education services, diet and exercise counseling and supported employment.

 Learn MoreCathedral Home For Children is one of mental health facilities in Laramie, Wyoming, located at 4989 North 3rd Street, 82072 zip code.
 Cathedral Home For Children provides outpatient treatment and residential treatment.
-Cathedral Home For Children provides individual psychotherapy, psychotropic medication and integrated dual diagnosis disorder treatment to children / adolescents.
-Cathedral Home For Children also supports children/adolescents with serious emotional disturbance, patients with eating disorders and LGBT.
-Additional services provided at Cathedral Home For Children include family psychoeducation, intensive case management and supported housing.
+Cathedral Home For Children provides group therapy, cognitive behavioral therapy and behavior modification to children / adolescents.
+Cathedral Home For Children also supports people requiring dual diagnosis treatment, children/adolescents with serious emotional disturbance and patients with eating disorders.
+Additional services provided at Cathedral Home For Children include assertive community treatment, supported employment and case management.

-Learn MorePeak Wellness Center Adult Services is a mental health facility in Cheyenne, WY, located at 2526 Seymour Avenue, 82001 zip code area.
-Peak Wellness Center Adult Services provides telemedicine/telehealth, outpatient treatment and partial hospitalization/day treatment.
-Peak Wellness Center Adult Services provides trauma therapy, cognitive behavioral therapy and couples/family therapy to adults, young adults and children / adolescents.
-Peak Wellness Center Adult Services also supports seniors or older adults, people with PTSD and people with trauma.
-Additional services offered by Peak Wellness Center Adult Services consist of diet and exercise counseling, housing services and education services.
+Learn MorePeak Wellness Center Laramie County Youth/family Services is a mental health facility in Cheyenne, WY, located at 510 West 29th Street, 82001 zip code area.
+Peak Wellness Center Laramie County Youth/family Services provides telemedicine/telehealth and outpatient treatment.
+Peak Wellness Center Laramie County Youth/family Services provides trauma therapy, cognitive behavioral therapy and individual psychotherapy to children / adolescents and young adults.
+Peak Wellness Center Laramie County Youth/family Services also supports transitional age young adults, people with PTSD and children/adolescents with serious emotional disturbance.
+Additional services offered by Peak Wellness Center Laramie County Youth/family Services consist of diet and exercise counseling, suicide prevention services and case management.

-Learn MoreCheyenne Vamc Mental Health 116a is a mental health treatment center in Cheyenne, Wyoming, located at 2360 East Pershing Boulevard, part of the 82001 zip code.
-Cheyenne Vamc Mental Health 116a provides residential treatment, telemedicine/telehealth and outpatient treatment.
-Cheyenne Vamc Mental Health 116a also offers cognitive behavioral therapy, trauma therapy and dialectical behavior therapy to seniors 65 or older, adults and young adults.
-Cheyenne Vamc Mental Health 116a supports LGBT, seniors or older adults and people with traumatic brain injury.
-Cheyenne Vamc Mental Health 116a also provides diet and exercise counseling, family psychoeducation and psychosocial rehabilitation services.
+Learn MoreCheyenne Vamc Mental Health 116a is a mental health clinic in Cheyenne, WY, located at 2360 East Pershing Boulevard, in the 82001 zip code.
+Cheyenne Vamc Mental Health 116a provides outpatient treatment, telemedicine/telehealth and residential treatment.
+Cheyenne Vamc Mental Health 116a offers integrated dual diagnosis disorder treatment, trauma therapy and psychotropic medication to adults, seniors 65 or older and young adults.
+Cheyenne Vamc Mental Health 116a also supports people with Alzheimer's or dementia, people with traumatic brain injury and LGBT.
+More services at Cheyenne Vamc Mental Health 116a include suicide prevention services, chronic disease/illness management and diet and exercise counseling.

 Learn MoreMental Health Alliance is a mental health center in Scottsbluff, Nebraska, located at 3321 Avenue I, Suite 100, 69361 zip code.
 Mental Health Alliance provides outpatient treatment and telemedicine/telehealth.
-Mental Health Alliance offers activity therapy, couples/family therapy and trauma therapy to children / adolescents, adults and seniors 65 or older.
+Mental Health Alliance offers individual psychotherapy, couples/family therapy and trauma therapy to seniors 65 or older, children / adolescents and adults.
 More services available at Mental Health Alliance include suicide prevention services.

 Learn MoreRegional West Medical Center Behavioral Health is a mental health treatment center in Scottsbluff, NE, located at 4021 Avenue B, 5th Floor, 69361 zip code area.
 Regional West Medical Center Behavioral Health provides residential treatment and hospital inpatient treatment.
-Regional West Medical Center Behavioral Health offers group therapy, couples/family therapy and dialectical behavior therapy to adults, children / adolescents and young adults.
-Regional West Medical Center Behavioral Health also supports transitional age young adults, seniors or older adults and people requiring dual diagnosis treatment.
-Additional services at Regional West Medical Center Behavioral Health consist of family psychoeducation, assertive community treatment and illness management and recovery.
+Regional West Medical Center Behavioral Health offers couples/family therapy, cognitive behavioral therapy and psychotropic medication to children / adolescents, young adults and adults.
+Regional West Medical Center Behavioral Health also supports active duty military, children/adolescents with serious emotional disturbance and clients referred from the court/judicial system.
+Additional services at Regional West Medical Center Behavioral Health consist of suicide prevention services, education services and court-ordered outpatient treatment.

 Learn MoreSolutions For Life Glenrock Office is a mental health clinic in Glenrock, Wyoming, located at 525 East Birch Street, 82637.
 Solutions For Life Glenrock Office offers outpatient treatment.
-Solutions For Life Glenrock Office provides integrated dual diagnosis disorder treatment, individual psychotherapy and group therapy to young adults, adults and seniors 65 or older.
-Solutions For Life Glenrock Office also supports people with serious mental illness, people requiring dual diagnosis treatment and clients referred from the court/judicial system.
-Some other services provided by Solutions For Life Glenrock Office include family psychoeducation, education services and psychosocial rehabilitation services.
+Solutions For Life Glenrock Office provides integrated dual diagnosis disorder treatment, group therapy and individual psychotherapy to seniors 65 or older, young adults and adults.
+Solutions For Life Glenrock Office also supports clients referred from the court/judicial system, seniors or older adults and people with serious mental illness.
+Some other services provided by Solutions For Life Glenrock Office include family psychoeducation, diet and exercise counseling and psychosocial rehabilitation services.

 Learn MoreCall (855) 209-0799 to get 24/7 help with dual diagnosis treatment.